sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 });
 ```

 Once we've calculated the position, it's a simple matter to move the marker to that position, make sure it's the full height of the containing `<div>`, and turn it on.
-In the code below, line 4 calculates the marker height; line 7 sets its position, and line 9 sets the height.
+In the following code line 4 calculates the marker height; line 7 sets its position, and line 9 sets the height.

 ``` {.javascript .numberLines}
 $("#charts").on("plothover", function(ev, pos) {